Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/dialoggestures.md

 ## Functions

 ### DIAG
-With this function the dialog gestures for all Npcs can be overridden.
-To understand the principle, I recommend taking a look at the examples.
+With this function the dialog gestures for all NPCs can be overridden.
+To understand the principle, I recommend taking a look at the [examples](#examples).

 The full name of the animation can be described as follows:
 ```dae